Dave031387/DRSSoftware.DRSBasicDI/README.md

 a fluent API for configuring the properties of the service being registered.
 The ***DependencyBuilder*** class contains two methods that are pertinent to our discussion:

-- ***WithFactory(Func\<object> factory)***: Specifies a factory method that will be used to create the instance of the service.
-This allows for more complex initialization logic or the use of external resources when creating the service.
 - ***WithResolvingKey(string resolvingKey)***: Specifies a resolving key that can be used to resolve the service.
 This allows for the registration of multiple implementations of the same service type, enabling the use of different implementations based on the resolving key.